rileyle/UCGretina/README.md

 > Momentum acceptance (dp/p) for the incoming beam.
 (Set this to 0 if you are providing the dta spectrum of the incoming beam using the `/BeamIn/dtaFile` command.)

+    /BeamIn/momentumDistribution <type>

+> Type of momentum distribution for the incoming beam (`flat` or `Gaussian`).
+With the `flat` type, the Dpp parameter sets the full width of the distribution.
+With the `Gaussian` type, the value of Dpp sets the sigma parameter of the distribution.

     /BeamIn/dtaFile <filename>

 > file name for the dta spectrum of the incoming beam.
 This is a text file with format: